The Commonplace

 0.03

 ISP automation shifts labor demand toward higher-skill roles (data governance, analytics, cross-functional coordination) and reduces demand for routine forecasting and manual reconciliation tasks.
-Employment mixed medium employment composition by task/skill, demand for specific roles
+Employment mixed employment composition by task/skill, demand for specific roles

 n=5